 Secured loans are less of a risk for lenders because they have a charge over any assets if the company or person defaults on their agreement.
 If the company is a sole trader, then the lender will claim personal assets such as property.

-Other loan providers can help getting unsecured business loans if the business owner has an adverse credit history (for example CCJs, IVAs or a short term history of self employment) - as the risk is higher the APR or annual percentage rate of interest will be higher - sometimes on a par with credit card interest rates.
+Other loan providers can help getting unsecured business loans if the business owner has an adverse credit history (for example CCJs, IVAs or a short-term history of self-employment).
+In these cases, the risk is higher so the APR or annual percentage rate of interest will be higher - sometimes on a par with credit card interest rates.